Semantic Understanding of Scenes through the ADE20K Dataset: Applications

 Accurate scene parsing leads to wider applications.
 Here we take the hierarchical semantic segmentation and the automatic scene content removal as exemplar applications of the scene parsing networks.

-\textbf{Hierarchical semantic segmentation.} Given the wordnet tree constructed on the object annotation shown in Fig.\ref{wordnet_tree}, the 150 objects are hierarchically connected and have hyponyms relations.
-Thus we could gradually merge the objects into their hyponyms so that objects with similar semantics are merged at the early levels.
+\textbf{Hierarchical semantic segmentation}.
+Given the wordnet tree constructed on the object annotations shown in Fig.\ref{wordnet_tree}, the 150 categories are hierarchically connected and have hyponyms relations.
+Thus we could gradually merge the objects into their hyponyms so that classes with similar semantics are merged at the early levels.
 Through this way, we generated a hierarchical semantic segmentation of the image shown in Fig.~\ref{The hierarchical_segmentation_example}.
 The tree also provides a principled way to segment more general visual concepts.
-For example, to detect all furniture in a scene, we can simply merge the hyponyms associated with each synset, such as the chair, table, bench, and bookcase.
+For example, to detect all furniture in a scene, we can simply merge the hyponyms associated with that synset, such as the \textit{chair}, \textit{table}, \textit{bench}, and \textit{bookcase}.

 \textbf{Automatic image content removal}.
 Image content removal methods typically require the users to annotate the precise boundary of the target objects to be removed.
-Here, based on the predicted object probability map from Cascade-SegNet, we automatically identify the image region of the target objects.
-After cropping out the target objects using the predicted object probability map, we simply use image completion/inpainting methods to fill the holes in the image.
+Here, based on the predicted object probability map from scene parsing networks, we automatically identify the image regions of the target objects.
+After cropping out the target objects using the predicted object score maps, we simply use image completion/inpainting methods to fill the holes in the image.
 Fig.~\ref{image_completion} shows some examples of the automatic image content removal.
-It can be seen that with the predicted object score maps, we are able to crop out the objects from the image in a precise way.
-We used the image completion technique described in ~\cite{huang2014image}.
+It can be seen that with the object score maps, we are able to crop out the objects from an image precisely.
+The image completion technique used is described in ~\citep{huang2014image}.

+\textbf{Scene synthesis}.
+Given a scene image, the scene parsing network could predict a semantic label mask.
+Furthermore, by coupling the scene parsing network with the recent image synthesis technique proposed in \cite{nguyen2016synthesizing}, we could also synthesize a scene image given the semantic label mask.
+The general idea is to optimize the input code of a deep image generator network to produce an image that highly activates the pixel-wise output of the scene parsing network.
+Fig.~\ref{scene_synthesis} shows three synthesized image samples given the semantic label mask in each row.
+As comparison, we also show the original image associated with the semantic label mask.
+Conditioned on an semantic mask, the deep image generator network is able to synthesize an image with similar spatial configuration of visual concepts.